-The first concept paper assignment followed shortly and asked the students to write a 2-page paper that explained the concepts of motion, specifically acceleration to an audience of the students' choice.
+The first concept paper assignment followed shortly and asked the students to write a 2-page paper (the required length of all concept papers) that explained the concepts of motion, specifically acceleration to an audience of the students' choice.
 Students were required to clearly articulate who their specific intended audience was.
 Students were also encouraged to make use of analogies, anecdotes and/or metaphors to illustrate their explanations.